BastinRobin/mean_arcgis_sample/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU-3.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

 * Me myself and all humanity come up with the idea of computer
 * J.S.Bach for endless hours of World's best music
-* Should I have to mention coffee?
+* Did I mention coffee?